benimaru-afk/FoodPantry/README.md

 - **Maintain food safety** standards by ensuring expired items are removed automatically.
 - **Provide a user-friendly interface** for volunteers with minimal technical knowledge.

+STUDENT SYSTEM: open webapp (to be built soon...)

 ADMIN SYSTEM: running an exe
 ---